Rating: Bettane & Desseauve 17/20, RVF 15.5/20

 aromas of black cherry, blackberry compote, and blackcurrant

-slightly spicy finish, very fine tannins
+a slightly spicy finish, with very fine tannins

 Serve